ruzz311/vml-minification/README.md

 ## Notes
 The above is a living document.
 Some feedback from those who have gone through the tutorials will be listed here:

-* It's worth noting that references to files in the HTML documents are compiled asses.
+* It's worth noting that references to files in the HTML documents are compiled assets.
 For example, in the simple project, the script asset should point to `assets/js/app.js`, NOT `assets/js/yourcode.js`